Senor-Ducky/Firecart/README.md

 # Firecart
-An Cross-Platform online shopping platform for (Android/IOS/Windows/MacOS/Linux) made with Flutter 3 and NodeJS, ExpressJS, MongoDB (note: This app was initially started as a university project)
+An Cross-Platform online shopping platform for (Android/IOS/Windows/MacOS/Linux) made with Flutter 3 and NodeJS, ExpressJS, MongoDB

 ## Features